Ghini/ghini.desktop/doc/use_cases-jbq.rst

          |100000000000018700000173222371085C3C68FF_png|

-  ..  admonition:: query and action buttons
+  ..  admonition:: Query and action buttons
       :class: toggle

          At the top of this screen you can find the field in which you would